mafzaldev/bytewise-fellowship-flutter/Week-03/README.md

 Firebase Authentication is a service that provides backend services, easy-to-use SDKs, and ready-made UI libraries to authenticate users to your app.
 It supports authentication using passwords, phone numbers, popular federated identity providers like Google, Facebook and Twitter, and more.
 In this example, I used email and password authentication.
 I designed four screens for this example:

 - `SplashScreen` - This screen is shown when the app is launched.
 It checks if the user is logged in or not.
-If the user is logged in, it navigates to the `PostsScreen`.
-If the user is not logged in, it navigates to the `LoginScreen`.
+If the user is logged in, it navigates to the PostsScreen.
+If the user is not logged in, it navigates to the LoginScreen.
 - `LoginScreen` - This screen is shown when the user is not logged in.
 It has two text fields for email and password.
 It also has a button to login.
-If the user is not registered, it navigates to the `SignUpScreen`.
+If the user is not registered, it navigates to the SignUpScreen.
 - `SignUpScreen` - This screen is shown when the user is not registered.
 It has two text fields for email and password.
 It also has a button to sign up.
-If the user is already registered, it navigates to the `LoginScreen`.
+If the user is already registered, it navigates to the LoginScreen.
 - `PostsScreen` - This screen is shown when the user is logged in.
 It has a button to sign out.

+### Phone Number Authentication

+I extended the example to use phone number authentication.
+I designed two screens for this example:

+- `PhoneLoginScreen` - This screen is shown when the user wants clicks on `Login with phone` button added on login screen.
+It has a text field for phone number.
+It also has a button to login.
+After clicking on the button, it sends a verification code to the phone number, and user is redirected to the `VerifyCodeScreen`.

+- `VerifyCodeScreen` - This screen is shown to the user, after the user clicks on the `Login` button on `PhoneLoginScreen`.
+It has a text field for inserting 6 digits verification code.
+It also has a button to verify the code.
+After clicking on the button, it verifies the code, and if the code is correct, it logs the user in.

+## Firebase Database

+Firebase Database is a cloud-hosted database.
+Data is stored as JSON and synchronized in realtime to every connected client.
+It is a NoSQL database.
+It is a good choice for mobile apps that require a realtime database.

+### CRUD Operations

+I learnt how to perform CRUD operations on Firebase Database.

+- Create - I learnt how to create a new post in a collection.
+- Read - I learnt how to fetch list of posts from a collection, using FirebaseAnimatedList and StreamBuilder.
+- Update - I learnt how to update a post in a collection.
+- Delete - I learnt how to delete a post from a collection.